1. IMPORTANT NOTICE

 - You may suffer loss if there are unauthorised transactions on your account.
 The more you load onto your Card the more you could lose due to an unauthorised transaction.
 The Personal Terms and the Revolut <18 Terms explain when we or you will be responsible for unauthorised transactions.

 Exchange Rate Risk

-- Foreign currency exchange rates are subject to fluctuations outside our control.
+- Foreign currency exchange rates are variable.
+This means they are constantly changing and may depend on a combination of factors, including the currency, market liquidity, market volatility and the size and type of your transaction.
 If you enter into a currency exchange to purchase electronic money in another currency, you will be subject to fluctuations in the value of that currency.
 If you enter into transactions in another currency and funds are required to be returned to your account for any reason, you may suffer loss resulting from any movement in the currencies before the funds are returned.

 No application of Financial Claims Scheme

 - The Accounts are not bank accounts and do not have the benefit of the Financial Claims Scheme.

 - If your card goes into a negative balance (e.g. if a transaction is attempted in an offline environment such as an aeroplane), we reserve the right to recover these funds from you.

 - When using the Cards at a point of sales terminal there may be either an equipment or person driven error.
 For example, you could be charged twice for your purchase.
 Often the merchant will correct this mistake, but if the error is due to a merchant failure, Revolut is not liable in this instance.